Effective from 24th December 2021

 5.3.
 The Customer may only use the Lumi Software on the Equipment or authorised as compatible with the Equipment by Lumi.

 5.4.
-All Intellectual Property Rights in event content, Raw Data and Respondent Data (the “Customer Materials“) shall remain vested in Customer (or its licensors).
+All Intellectual Property Rights in event and meeting content, Raw Data and Respondent Data (the “Customer Materials“) shall remain vested in Customer (or its licensors).

 5.5.
 Customer grants to Lumi a non-exclusive, royalty-free licence to use Customer Materials (and including a right to sub-licence) for the purpose of performing its obligations under this Agreement.